https://www.classy.org/give/406240/#!/donation/checkout

 Associate Director of Stewardship

 Mike Szymkowicz is committed to being a good steward of land.
-As the Associate Director of Stewardship, Mike coordinates our dedicated team of monitoring volunteers and is often out in the field meeting directly with landowners of conserved land.
+As the Associate Director of Stewardship, Mike helps landowners navigate their conservation easement, manage Land Trust owned lands, and is often out in the field meeting directly with landowners of protected properties.

 When he is not exploring Tennessee’s green spaces with his wife and family, Mike can be found enjoying live music, trying new places to eat, or working on a home improvement project.